willdurand-edu/php-slides/src/2/04_symfony2_dependency_injection.md

 object that delivers email messages.

 In Symfony2, services are often **configured and retrieved from the service container**.

 An application that has many decoupled services is said to follow a **Service-Oriented Architecture** (SOA).

+---

-### What is a Service Container?
+# What Is A Service Container?

 A **Service Container**, also known as a **Dependency Injection Container** (DIC), is a special object that **manages the instantiation of services** inside